 Want to buy organic brown sugar online?
 Click on the link below –

 Interested buying best quality organic jaggery? check this link –

 When can we actually enjoy sugar?

 No food is bad unless we start using them too much.
 This is definitely applicable when we talk about sugar.
 WHO recommended intake of free sugar should be less than 10% of the daily energy intake for adults and children and ideally it should be less than 5%.
-Therefore in an average 3-4 teaspoon of sugar or jaggery one can enjoy without causing any risk.
-But the 5th spoon becomes the matter of concern.
+Therefore in an average of 3-4 teaspoons of sugar or jaggery one can enjoy without causing any risk.
+But the 5th spoon becomes a matter of concern.

 Sugar is added to almost every processed and packaged food even if the final product is not sweet.
-Addition of sugar(amount mentioned on the level) and the hidden sugar makes the product appealing and irresistible to the consumer which compel you to buy the second packet.
+The addition of sugar(amount mentioned on the level) and the hidden sugar makes the product appealing and irresistible to the consumer which compels you to buy the second packet.
 Let me give few shockers to realize why I keep on mention NO PACKAGED and PROCESSED food in almost every blog I write.

 - 375ml can of coke contains approximately 10 tsp of sugar